Field Trips

 Add-On Price:

-• Other Classrooms/Groups Additional $3/Student (No charge for chaperones) (Minimum of 10 students)
+• Other Classrooms/Groups: Additional $3 per student (No charge for chaperones) (Minimum of 10 students)

 • Schools within the Gunnison River Basin qualify for a discounted add-on rate ($2/student).
 Please mention this in your field trip request.